Have you ever thought about becoming a governor?

 He is a Trustee of The Royal British Legion and chairs its Finance Committee.
 He is also a non-executive director (NED) at Bank of Ireland (UK) plc and Chair of the Audit and Risk Committee of Codan A/S, Scandinavia’s third largest P&C insurer.
 He served as a Governor of Aylward Academy between 2011 and 2019.
 Until 2017 he was Group Finance Director of LV=.
 Other previous roles have included a Partner at PwC based in London and then Hong Kong.
 Philip is married with two daughters both of whom are in full time education.

-A qualified accountant, with particular focus on forensic accountancy, David is an accomplished senior executive with 20 years’ experience operating at board level in a variety of roles within several complex organisations.
+A qualified accountant, with a particular focus on forensic accountancy, David is an accomplished senior executive with 20 years’ experience operating at board level in a variety of roles within several complex organisations.

 Having excellent communication, influencing and change management skills, he has a track record of leading businesses through critical transformational change programmes.

-He has experience in acting as an expert witness, presenting complex issues and evidence in a way that makes them easy to understand, and has undertaken risk assessment of business strategies for major clients.
+He has experience in acting as an expert witness, presenting complex issues and evidence in a way that makes them easy to understand, and has undertaken a risk assessment of business strategies for major clients.